nttrung2406/Encrypted-text-classification/README.md

 Contest and dataset can be taken from here: https://aihub.ml/competitions/759#learn_the_details

+**Overview**:

+This is the text classification contest which the records are the sequences of encryped numbers.
+The goal is to classify them into 3 classes 0, 1 and 2.

 There are multiple solutions for this contest:

 **1) With unlabel dataset**